evansbenj/2020_GBS.md/2023_OneMap.md

 print(paste("mat_bp_length_for_one_individual in bp ",mat_bp_length_per_individual,sep=" "))
 print(paste("pat_bp_length_for_one_individual in bp ",pat_bp_length_per_individual,sep=" "))

-# now calculate proportion boundaries of each LG
+# now calculate proportion boundaries of each LG for XL
 for(i in LG_min_max$CHR) {
   if(i == "Chr1L"){
     LG_min_max[which(LG_min_max$CHR == i),]$chr_length <- 233740090